Majoring and Minoring in Theatre

 What if I want to take Theatre and another major too?

 You can!
-Many students take Dual Majors, majoring in Theatre and another subject as well.
-Double majoring may mean that you spend an extra semester or year here at City.
+Many students are dual majors, majoring in Theatre and another subject.
+Double majoring may mean that you spend an extra semester or year here at City College.

 When are the auditions for your productions?

 Our General Auditions are held during the first full week of each semester.
-There are also auditions in March for the Spring One-Act Festival which takes place in May, and consists of twenty to forty-five one-act plays.
+There are also auditions in March for the Spring One-Act Festival which takes place in May, as well as auditions for other projects throughout the semester.
+Please follow us on Insta: ccnytheatredepartment to be notified of our auditions.

 Can anyone be cast in your productions?